 Enjoy!
-And if you give this How To Make Couscous method a try, let me know by snapping a photo and tagging me on twitter or instagram!
+And if you give this recipe for How To Make couscous a try, let me know!
+Snap a photo and tag me on twitter or instagram!

 Buy the Cookbook: Simply Scratch : 120 Wholesome Homemade Recipes Made Easy Now available on Amazon »